Dan Kildee: Electric vehicles

 Kildee introduced legislation that included a provision for a $7,500 tax credit for electric vehicle buyers.

 Private property

 In 2014, Kildee voted against H.R.
 1944: The Private Property Rights Protection Act of 2014, which would have prohibited government use of eminent domain for the purpose of economic development.

 Religion

 In April 2018, Kildee, Jared Huffman, Jamie Raskin, and Jerry McNerney launched the Congressional Freethought Caucus.
 The Freethought Caucus advocates for more non-religious representation in Congress and opposes state promotion of religion.

 Kildee supports humanist chaplains and in 2013, Kildee voted against an amendment that would prohibit funds from being used to appoint chaplains without an endorsing agency.

 Reparations

-Kildee is a sponsor of H.R.
+Kildee was a sponsor of H.R.
 40, the Commission to Study and Develop Reparation Proposals for African Americans Act.
 The bill would allow history books to go into more depth on African American struggles and set up a reparations commission for those with enslaved ancestors.